 The WattmonPRO was introduced next, as a more flexible device with multiple interfaces, built in I/O ports and 128KB RAM.

 The WattmonMINI is a reduced version of the WattmonPRO with a single Modbus RTU port.
-No longer Produced.

 The WattmonMEGA has 512KB RAM, 100mbps Ethernet, and operates at 200MHz making it over twice as fast as the PRO.